informalsystems/quartz/docs/getting_started.md

 WARNING: Quartz is under heavy development and is not ready for production use.
 The current code contains known bugs and security vulnerabilities and APIs are still liable to change.

-We are making it available for devleopers to start playing with and to gather feedback on APIs and roadmap.
-It can be used today on CosmWasm testnets (testnets only, with no real funds at risk!).

 ---

 ## Table of Contents